Health and social care updates

 We are following Scottish Government and Health Protection Scotland guidance in all our care homes.
 This includes undertaking regular risk assessments for infection control to ensure the continued safety and wellbeing of residents and staff.
-The latest guidance on visiting is also being followed and families are being contacted directly about this.
-Essential visits can be made by arrangement with care home staff.
+We are also following the Government's Open with Care guidelines and liaising directly with families and carers about visiting arrangements.

 Day support services

-All day support services for people with a learning disability and older people provided by SB Cares remain closed until further notice.
+Day support services for people with a learning disability are open on a limited basis providing critical support for service users and family carers.
 Staff continue to support service users where essential needs have been identified.
-The Learning Disability team is working closely with other services and providers to ensure that any other individuals with essential needs will continue to receive appropriate support.
+The Learning Disability team is also working closely with other services and providers to ensure that any other individuals with essential needs receive appropriate support.

 Joint Learning Disability Service